 My lawyer has informed me that missing deeds insurance is necessary on my purchase.
 What is the level of cover for Penryn conveyancing?

 The appropriate level of missing deeds indemnity insurance should be dictated by who who your lender is.
 It would differ for example between Birmingham Midshires and Barnsley Building Society.
 Conveyancing practitioners as opposed to members of the public take out such insurances.

-About to purchase flat in Penryn.
+About to purchase maisonette in Penryn.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
-I take this to mean that there will be no additional fee if the solicitor is on the UBS conveyancing panel.
+I take this to mean that there will be no additional fee if the solicitor is on the HSBC conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Penryn lawyer is on the HSBC conveyancing panel.

 Due to the input of my in-laws I had a survey completed on a property in Penryn ahead of retaining conveyancers.
 I have been informed that there is a flying freehold element to the house.
 Our surveyor advised that some banks will refuse to grant a mortgage on such a home.